 Communities Building Stronger Social Connections

-Last Spring, PlanH launched a new funding stream aimed at helping communities thrive by creating strong social environments and communities in which all people feel welcome and included.
+In Spring 2017, PlanH launched a new funding stream aimed at helping communities thrive by creating strong social environments and communities in which all people feel welcome and included.
 Social connectedness — both the sum of individual relationships and a sense of belonging — is crucial to overall health and wellbeing.
 When people feel more connected to their community, they’re more likely to engage and participate as members of that community.

 Seven communities were successful under the Social Connectedness — Cultivating Connections stream of the PlanH grant program.
 Projects got underway in August of 2017.

 Near the halfway point of the projects’ timelines, in March 2018, BC Healthy Communities hosted a networking and learning session which allowed participants to learn about the exciting progress other communities have made with their projects and about some of the actions that they could take to better support the long-term sustainability of projects.
 The true breadth and diversity of all the projects became very apparent during this session; we at BC Healthy Communities were very impressed with the unique ideas and methods used to support stronger connections in all of these communities.